9 Worst Honey Brands to Avoid

 • A beetle was seen floating on honey upon opening the packaging

-• It makes LPR reflux worst
+• It makes LPR reflux the worst.

-• Their honey isn’t packaged properly during shipping
+• Their honey isn’t packaged properly during shipping.

 3. Cox’s Honey